Lambert-01/rwanda-export-analysis-/README.md

 - **Node.js & Python communities** for excellent documentation and support
 - **Chart.js & Leaflet.js** for beautiful, interactive visualizations

-### 👨‍🏫 To Our University
-Thank you to our professors and mentors who encouraged us to participate and supported our learning journey throughout this hackathon.

-### 🚀 Our Vision for the Future

-We hope our platform becomes:
-- **A learning tool** for students studying economics and trade
-- **A decision-making aid** for policymakers and businesses
-- **An inspiration** for other young developers in Rwanda
-- **A foundation** for even more sophisticated trade analysis tools

-### 💬 A Message to Future Participants

-If you're reading this and considering joining a hackathon, **do it!** This experience taught us that:
-- **Age doesn't matter** - students can build production-ready applications
-- **Background doesn't limit you** - learn as you go and build something amazing
-- **Team work makes the dream work** - find a partner who complements your skills
-- **Government data is powerful** - use it to create real impact

----

----

 **Built with for Rwanda by Team Codabytes**